 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact c) Schools?
-X Explanation: As noted above, implementation of the project w ulation on th •
+X

 Explanation: As noted above, implementation of the project would not increase the population on the site, and would therefore not generate new students and the associated demand for school services that occurs with increased population.
 The project is also not expected to create a substantial number of new jobs that could indirectly lead to an increase in the County's population.
 The proposed project would have no impact on schools.